 We made scissors made of hard wood, which is safe even for use by a child.
 Even if you choose to use paper, you can easily cut through it.

-As a female president, Rika Yajima started this company as a student entrepreneur with NOSIGNER, where we were responsible running side by side for the total design direction.
+As a female president, Rika Yajima started this company as a student entrepreneur with NOSIGNER, where we were responsible for running side by side for the total design direction.
 In the seven years since its' foundation, we received business awards such as APEC BEST AWARD as a social enterprise representative of Asia, including many design awards such as Good Design Award.
-It has been widely recognized as one of the most famous cases for traditional industrial social businesses in Japan, and continues to create new markets for children within traditional industries.
+It has been widely recognized as one of the most famous cases for traditional industrial social businesses in Japan and continues to create new markets for children within traditional industries.

 NOSIGNER (Eisuke Tachikawa)